SanikaHegde/Google-Images-Downloader/README.md

 - Enter a search term in the input field and click the "Search" button.
 - Browse through the results and click the "Download" button to download any image you like.

+## Acknowledgements
+-Google Custom Search API
+-Axios for handling HTTP requests
+-Bootstrap for responsive design (optional, if you decide to use it in the future)